KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Emojis.md

 let emojis = category.emojis    // 🐶🐱🐭🐹🐰🦊🐻🐼🐻‍❄️🐨 ...
 ```

-You can get all available categories like this:
+You can get a list of all available categories like this:

 ```swift
 let categories = EmojiCategory.all